MIMBCD-UI/dataset-uta7-demographics/README.md

 ### Developer

 We like to develop, but we also like collaboration.
-You could ask us to add some features...
+You could ask us to add some features or more data...
 Or you could want to do it yourself and fork this repository.
 Maybe even do some side-project of your own.
 If the latter ones, please let us share some insights about what we currently have.

 ## Information